-Civil society Hegel defines as "an association of members as self-subsistent individuals in a universality which, because of their self-subsistence, is only abstract.
-Their association is brought about by their needs, by the legal system - the means to security of person and property - and by an external organization for attaining their particular and common interests."284 Civil society is "the world of ethical appearance."285 The imperfection of civil society is its external character and the fact that it exists only to satisfy the needs of self-interested individuals.
+- and by an external organization for attaining their particular and common interests.29 Civil society is "the world of ethical appearance."30 The imperfection of civil society is its external character and the fact that it exists only to satisfy the needs of self-interested individuals.
 Civil society in fact resembles what we would recognize as a conflation of society and the modern state; in addition to the market and the various social relations of its members, Hegel's civil society also performs the function of administering justice and producing security through a monopolistic institution.
 Here some conservatism creeps in: Hegel, like most political philosophers before and after him, commits a non sequitur by making the illogical leap from the correct premise that man needs protection of his rights and property to the unwarranted conclusion that a monopolistic institution is needed to provide it.

-Hegel claims that the State is needed to weld civil society back into unity; the State is "the end and actuality of both the substantial universal order and the public life devoted thereto."286 In other words, the State is "the actuality of the ethical Idea.
+Hegel claims that the State is needed to weld civil society back into unity; the State is "the end and actuality of both the substantial universal order and the public life devoted thereto."31 In other words, the State is "the actuality of the ethical Idea.
 It is ethical mind qua the substantial will manifest and revealed to itself, knowing and thinking itself, accomplishing what it knows and in so far as it knows it.
-[It] exists immediately in custom, mediately in individual self-consciousness, knowledge, and activity[.]"287 Its end is substantive freedom.
+[It] exists immediately in custom, mediately in individual self-consciousness, knowledge, and activity[.]"32 Its end is substantive freedom.